 The Newbigin Fellowship involves a nine-month commitment from September to May.
 During the nine-month period, the Newbigin Fellows will be invited into an intensive exploration of Christian worldview, spirituality, and community:

-- Monthly: Six Saturday events, which may include city excursions, in-depth personal engagement through personality inventories and spiritually formative experiences, interaction with a noted thinker/writer, and more.
+- Six Saturday events, which may include city excursions, in-depth personal engagement through personality inventories and spiritually formative experiences, interaction with a noted thinker/writer, and more.
 All Saturday events last from 9:00am to 3:00pm unless otherwise noted.
-Below is the 2016-2017 Schedule.
-We are currently booking our speakers for 2017-2018 and will provide an updated list when finalized.
+Below is the 2017-2018 schedule, we are still finalizing some of the dates and will be updating this page accordingly.

-- November 5, The Bible as Narrative with Dr. Pete Enns
+- November 11, The Bible as Narrative with Dr. Daniel Kirk

 At the conclusion of your Fellowship, you will be equipped to live more fully and wisely in your faith, vocation, and relationships.
 Your perspective on life, culture, and the ideas that shape us will have grown immeasurably, with a deeper understanding of how the narrative of Scripture meets the narrative of postmodernity.
 You will inherit a community of fellow travelers who know you and who have challenged you (…and will continue to challenge you).
 You will have been shaped by spiritual practices which have benefited Christians for centuries, and which add vibrancy and texture to your spirituality.
 You will benefit from a more honest assessment of yourself – your brokenness as well as your gifts.
 And will be able to engage more wisely and faithfully as a public Christian in your sphere of influence.